awsdocs/aws-proton-administrator-guide/doc_source/ag-env-update.md

 ------
 #### [ AWS CLI ]

-**Use the AWS CLI to update a Terraform environment to a new minor version with pull request provisioning\.**
+**Use the AWS CLI to update a Terraform environment to a new minor version with self\-managed provisioning\.**

 1. Run the following command to update your environment:

    ```
-   aws proton update-environment \
+   $ aws proton update-environment \
        --name "pr-environment" \
        --deployment-type "MINOR_VERSION" \
        --template-major-version "1" \